EliotKhachi/publicZk/202305062220/README.md

 Electricity is the flow of electrons.

 ## The Water Analogy
-Imagine a tank full of water with an open pipe connected to it, causing the water to drain out.
+Imagine a tank full of water with an open pipe connected to it and the water is draining out.

 This is analogous to connecting a battery's terminals together with a resistor/load in between.